*** 20th Anniversary: 2003 to 2023 ***

 This type of consulting firm can offer affordable realistic services that could lower emissions and prove to the world that Tar Sand mining is environmentally viable and that Canada does care about global warming and our impact on not only birds, but future generations of Canadians and citizens worldwide.

-Barry's Response - This is a leadership opportunity for our country.
-We can run with it, and I hope we go far.
-Thank you, Elizabeth.
+Barry's Response - Our country has a leadership opportunity here.
+Let's run with it, and I hope we go far.
+Thanks, Elizabeth.

 search this site for more information now.